 People living in Bagan area visit this place as a part of a daytrip.
 Its 50km away from Bagan city and it might take an hour or more to reach this destination due to the vehicles and road conditions.
 The cheapest way is through a bus or pickup truck.
 Local vehicles are also an option though some people deny this fact and misguide you.

-Suggested Read: 10 Hidden Myanmar Beaches That You Must Visit At Least Once!
+Suggested Read: 13 Hidden Myanmar Beaches That You Must Visit In 2022 !

 This is a transport hub.
 One can reach Popa through Mrauk and Pyay.